Beber54/StreetHistory/README.md

 - Networking (HttpURLConnection)
 - Notifications (Toasts)

+## Personal PHP API
+A personal PHP API has been used to link the remote database and the Android application.<br>
+Here you can find the link to the source code: <a href="https://github.com/Beber54/StreetHistory-PHP-API">StreetHistory-PHP-API</a>

 ## Contribution
 If you have any ideas, do not hesitate to contact me.
 Every contribution is welcome.

-## Personal PHP API
+## Versions
-A personal PHP API has been used to link the remote database and the Android application.<br>
-Here you can find the link to the source code: <a href="https://github.com/Beber54/StreetHistory-PHP-API">StreetHistory-PHP-API</a>
+#### 0.1.0 - First Version - 08.05.2017
+- Visualize a map with markers
+- Access historical description, reviews & contact information
+- Create a new marker (new building)
+- Change the map style